Mixtral 8x22B: Open and Powerful Mixture of Experts

 What Mixtral 8x22B Is

-Sparse Mixture of Experts architecture:
+The Sparse Mixture of Experts architecture:

-- 8 “experts” of 22B parameters each.
+8 "experts" of 22B parameters each.

-- Router selecting 2 experts per token.
+Router that selects 2 experts per token.

-- Total: 141B parameters on disk.
+Total: 141B parameters on disk.

-- Active per forward pass: ~39B (2 experts + shared components).
+Active per forward pass: ~39B (2 experts plus shared components).

-License and Distribution
+License and distribution

-Key Benchmarks
+Key benchmarks

 | Benchmark | Mixtral 8x22B | Llama 3 70B | GPT-4 | GPT-3.5 |